After 2 decades, Wielgus leaving as head of USA Swimming

 He will leave his job Aug.
 31. He is the longest-tenured leader among U.S. Olympic organizations, and the 156 medals represent about one-third of America’s overall total from the last five Olympics.

-“This is all about my physical ability,” Wielgus told The Associated Press, after announcing his retirement Wednesday.
+“This is all about my physical ability,” Wielgus told The Associated Press after announcing his retirement Wednesday.
 “I love my job, love what I do, but I can’t do it to the level I think it can be done.
 It’s time for someone else to put their hands on the wheel.”

 Most Read Stories